francoleon08/proyecto-topicos-microservicios/README.md

 The Recommender microservice receives click data from the History service through the movies queue.
 It analyzes the received data and generates new movie recommendations.
 These recommendations are then sent back to the frontend via the recommendation queue.

 ## Installation
-To run this project, simply build and run the Docker Compose file.
+To run this project, simply build and run the Docker Compose file with "docker-compose up --build".
 Before doing so, ensure that you meet all the requirements specified in the README files located in each microservice's folder.

 ### Usage
 After completing the installation and ensuring all services are running, visit the following link to access the final result of the project: "http://localhost:80/".